muhammadsaad5619-hub/daira26-frontend/README.md

 # daira26-frontend

-DAIRA '26 is a fully responsive and animated event landing page built using pure HTML, CSS, and JavaScript.
+This project represents the frontend development of the event website, designed and built using pure HTML, CSS, and JavaScript.

-It showcases a modern UI design with interactive animations, 3D card effects, scroll-triggered transitions, and animated counters.
+Currently, this repository includes frontend implementation only.
+# About The Event

+DAIRA '26 is a multi-university tech extravaganza hosted at FAST NUCES CFD.
+It brings together students from different universities to compete in technology, design, speaking, and gaming competitions.

+This website serves as the digital face of the event.
 # Features

 Modern Dark Theme UI